 At Brilliant Earth we spend our days helping couples select the rings that symbolize their love and commitment, and designing rings that capture their individual styles and personalities.
-We’re excited to share some of the latest engagement ring trends we are seeing.
+So we are among the very first to see engagement ring trends as they emerge.
 Here are a few things we’ve noticed about the styles couples are loving now, and trends that we expect to stay strong throughout 2017:

 We’ve seen a return to classic elegance as couples opt for thin, petite bands, both in engagement and wedding rings.
 Often these rings feature accent diamonds that add subtle shimmer and make the center gemstone really pop, as seen in the Lissome Diamond Ring, which features scalloped pavé diamond accents on a thin band that rises to a cathedral setting.

 Rose gold has been beloved by brides-to-be in recent years, and now those who adore this warm and romantic look are taking it a step further and combining gorgeous morganite gemstones with rose gold settings.
 Morganite is a semiprecious gemstone with a warm pink hue and sparkling clarity, and when set in rose gold it creates a breathtaking effect that reflects your rosy outlook on your future together.
 Rose gold halo engagement ring settings, such as the Morganite Lotus Flower Ring in rose gold, above, add dazzling diamonds to create a bit of contrast, while solitaire styles, such as the Morganite Leonora Ring in rose gold have a gorgeous all-rose look that draws attention to the detailed setting.